 A rehab project can include replacing structural elements, straightening a roof, replacing the roof covering, repairing water damage, and replacing electrical components.

-To bring up the property’s value, rehab includes tearing down of walls and putting in an extension for a bedroom or the addition of a bathroom as well.
+To bring up the property’s value, rehab includes tearing down walls and putting in an extension for a bedroom or the addition of a bathroom as well.

-Chances are, for full rehab, you will need to engage a local contractor well versed with the law of the land.
+Chances are, for total rehab, you will need to engage a local contractor well versed with the law of the land.

 You will have a quote for an actual repair cost to Rehab Smart before putting your money down on the auction property.

 To maximize your return on investment (ROI), you need to keep to schedule.

-The longer you hold onto a property, the more you will have to pay in taxes, insurance, loan repayments, and other utility costs.
+The longer you hold onto a property, the more you will have to pay taxes, insurance, loan repayments, and other utility costs.

 You don’t want to have your money tied up in a property you haven’t sold.

 There is no excuse for not having a sales plan ready for when the house is completed.

 A good sales plan includes staging, using the right local agent who knows your new rebab’s market value, prospecting new home buyers, and closing deals.

 By the time the home is ready for the market, you should sell and sell fast.

 Well, one-way real estate investors learn this – sometimes it’s better to rent than to sell.

-When obtaining a mortgage becomes difficult and complicated for new homebuyers, they may look for a home to rent instead.
+When obtaining a mortgage becomes complicated for new homebuyers, they may look for a home to rent instead.

-During the recession, many residential and commercial properties see their properties go “underwater,” with foreclosures at all-time highs.
+Many residential and commercial properties see their properties go “underwater during the recession,” with foreclosures at all-time highs.